My Life as Liz: Cast

 The show's main character, is a girl from Burleson, Texas.
 She is a self-proclaimed individualist and geek.
 She feels that in her town people are either stuck-up or narrow-minded.
 She admits she used to be a typical "preppy girl", until Cori Cooper betrayed her in high school.
 She enjoys reading comic books and is obsessed with Star Wars.
 Season one covers how she deals with high-school drama, sometimes with Cori involved.
 In "My Secret Valentine", she begins to develop a crush on her friend, Bryson, even though he has a girlfriend at the time.
 Their friendship gradually gets stronger as he gives Liz support during her high school talent show, even playing guitar alongside Liz to make her less nervous when performing.
 Despite their friendship, Bryson rejects her offer to go to the prom and makes Liz want to forget.
 In the season one finale, however, Bryson finally confesses his feelings to Liz.
 After high school, she moves to New York to attend Pratt Institute.
-However, she meets very few people and has troubling juggling her long-distance relationship with Bryson.
+However, she meets very few people and has trouble juggling her long-distance relationship with Bryson.
 It is in New York where she meets Louis, a possible boyfriend after Bryson is dishonest with her in "The Morning After".